-And, regardless of your gender: “We’re trained to believe that our income is going to go up in a straight line, in a constantly growing trajectory,” says Lauren Lyons Cole, a Certified Financial Planner™ in Manhattan.
+And, regardless of your gender: “We’re trained to believe that our income is going to go up in a straight line, in a constantly growing trajectory,” says Lauren Lyons Cole, CFP®, a financial planner in New York City.
 “Unfortunately, that’s not the way it happens.”

 What a Salary Arc Looks Like